ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 have recognised that we need to level up our release process to deliver a more stable product, on a predictable schedule.
 We're doing this because we shipped an unusual number of critical regressions in the last three releases (since fixed).
-However, we don't want that to happen again, so we're putting safeguards in place to minimise the chances.
+We don't want that to happen again, so we're putting safeguards in place to maximisze our chances of catching a regression before it reaches production.

 Here's what happened:

-* **go-ipfs 0.4.19** had multiple regressions:
+* **go-ipfs 0.4.19** had multiple regressions when used under heavy load:
   1. A regression in the docker container (introduced by [#6040](https://github.com/ipfs/go-ipfs/pull/6040)) that would have been caught by testing the go-ipfs docker image in more production environments.
   2. A CPU utilization regression in bitswap only seen under very high load.
 This would have been caught by testing under production loads.
-  3. Panics in the DHT and QUIC modules that only show up under heavy load.
+  3. Panics in the DHT and QUIC modules that only showed up under heavy load.
 * **go-ipfs 0.4.20** had a regression where adding multiple independent files in the same add command didn't work ([#6254](https://github.com/ipfs/go-ipfs/pull/6255)).
   A regression test has since been added, but this _also_ would have been caught